 You certainly don’t have to be falling down drunk to be a dangerous drunk driver.
 Drivers at every blood alcohol content level from .01 to .27 have caused more than 200 fatal drunk driving crashes each year.
 Drivers with a level of .16 die in the most fatal crashes each year, nearly 550 annually.

 Alcohol impairment, even at a low level, has serious effects on your ability to drive.
 The typical effects of alcohol on your driving abilities include:

-- decline in visual functions including tracking of moving objects
+- the decline in visual functions, including tracking of moving objects

 - loss of muscle control